-- Vitamin E – helps to function nerves, muscles, liver, and cell in the heart.
+- Vitamin E – helps to function nerves, muscles, liver, and cells in the heart.
 Generally found in plant oils.

 The Association of American Feed Control Officials warrants that accepted foods includes the correct ingredients, such as moisture, fiber, fat, and protein.
 So, look for their approval on any prospective dog food.

 - Any food that is not approved by the AAFCO.